 High end designers will also often opt for 2-way main zippers, which make jackets more comfortable to wear when you’re sitting, as you can let the jacket out from the bottom.

-Leather: The Good, The Luxurious, and The Ugly
+The Different Kinds Of Leather: The Good, The Luxurious, And The Ugly

 When it comes to leather jackets, you have a good handful of animal skin choices, all with pros and cons.